Sv443-Network/JokeAPI/.github/ISSUE_TEMPLATE/report-a-joke.md

 ---
 name: Report a joke
-about: Report a joke that is very offensive / illegal
+about: Report a joke that is very offensive / illegal and/or not in the "Dark" category
 title: ''
-labels: ''
+labels: reported joke
 assignees: Sv443

 ---